swipeware/taggedtimer/README.md

 timer.pause(tagName, log)
 ```

-Returns 2 values.
-'Time' (number), and 'Found' (boolean).
-'Time' is the time remaining for the timer being paused.
-Will be nil when called with no arguments.
-'Found' indicates if any timers have been paused.
-If no timers were paused 'Found' will be false.
+Returns 2 values. (number), and (boolean). (number) is the time remaining for the timer being paused.
+Will be nil when called with no arguments. (boolean) indicates if any timers have been paused.
+If no timers were paused (boolean) will be false.

 ####Resume a timer
 ```